devopstf/glabctl/README.md

 <p align="center"><img src="https://i.imgur.com/8vqqwSa.png"></p><p></p><p></p>

-# PGCLI - A Gitlab API Scraper
+# GLABCTL - A Gitlab API Scraper
 A Python script to scrape Gitlab API and interact with it.
 Might help If you need to control the different Gitlab elements creation through a pipeline in an automated way.

 With this, you won't need to ``curl`` to a messed up URL for automated Gitlab management (i.e Create a project branch dinamically because a business petition needs so due to the need of develop a new application feature).